Gigass/Video-Matting-to-SVG/README.md

    - Solid: composite the result over a chosen color for preview and export.
    - Preview Background Image: set an image behind the SVG preview area only.

-6) Export animated SVG
+6) Export animated SVG or PNG Spritesheet
-   - Set FPS, Scale, Frame Format (WebP/PNG), and Quality.
-   - Optionally Include Background to embed the preview background in the SVG.
+   - Set FPS and Scale.
+SVG: choose Frame Format/Quality.
+Spritesheet: PNG only.
-   - Start export; watch progress; preview and download the generated SVG.
+   - Start export; watch progress; preview and download the result.

 ## Export Settings